-Do not include on this line any pass-through withholding tax credit received from another pass-through entity as reported on a Utah Schedule K-1 you received.
-Pass-through withholding tax credits received from other pass-through entities are entered on TC-250 and allocated to the shareholders on the Utah Schedule K-1.
+Do not include any pass-through withholding tax credit received from another pass-through entity as reported on a Utah Schedule K-1 you received.
+Pass-through withholding tax credits received from other pass-through entities are entered on TC-250 and allocated to the shareholders on Utah Schedule K-1.